 Key leaders are people from each partner organization who have applicable expertise and will be directly involved in carrying out the programmatic aspects of the project.
 The project director is a lead organization’s single main programmatic point of contact for the project in case we have any questions about the project itself (as opposed to a fiscal contact).
 The project director should also be named as a key leader.

 In the detailed question section in the lead application, list partner roles and contributions.
 Please be sure to designate which category partners fall into (i.e. funded, unfunded (receiving no money), and sub-granted (receiving a check from lead) and the amount of funding (if funded) partners are requesting.

 No, unfunded partners do not need to create an organizational profile on GrantCentral.
 However, we would like to know who they are.
-Please name the organization in your narrative and attach a signed letter of agreement from that partner.
+Please name the organization in your application.

 No, the only way to share and review each partner’s draft proposal is to e-mail it among the partners as a PDF.
 However, we recommend that you work collaboratively by drafting proposal responses in a shared document, like a Word file or Google Doc.
 This way responses can live and be edited outside of the application and easily shared amongst partners.